-7.4 Other implications (where significant) - i.e. Staff, Health, Sustainability, Crime and Disorder)
+7.4 Other implications (where significant) - i.e. Staff, Health Inequalities, Sustainability, Crime and Disorder, and Impact on Looked After Children

 Risk and opportunity management contributes towards the council meeting the requirements of Corporate Governance and the Account & Audit Regulations.